galebach/reading-list/README.md

-# Getting Started with Create React App
+# Getting Started with Reading List

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a siple application for managing your reading list.
+The user can add/edit/delete book items.
+There are also randomly generated images for each book item.
+Why?!
+Because it's cute

 ## Available Scripts